 Tresso Services.

 1.1.
 Eligibility.
 To be eligible to use the Tresso Services (as defined below), you must be (i) at least 18 years old or (ii) a legal entity or other organization with full capacity to execute this User Agreement.
-You must also not be a resident of, or domiciled in, one of the following states: Alabama, Arizona, Connecticut, Georgia, Idaho, Louisiana, New York, North Carolina, Hawaii, Vermont, Washington (each, a “Restricted State”).
+You must also not be a resident of, or domiciled in, one of the following states: Alabama, Arizona, Connecticut, Florida, Georgia, Idaho, Louisiana, New York, North Carolina, Hawaii, Vermont, Washington (each, a “Restricted State”).
 The list of Restricted States is subject to change at any time.
 In the event a state becomes a Restricted State, Tresso will provide users residing in that state with notice via email, a notification on the Tresso Sites, or other means deemed necessary regarding terminating their access to the Tresso Services.

 1.2.
 Tresso Services.
 Your Tresso account (“Tresso Account”) allows you access to the following Tresso services (collectively, the “Tresso Services”): (i) one or more hosted Digital Asset Wallets (each, a “Digital Asset Wallet”) that allow users to transfer, track and store certain supported Digital Assets (“Digital Asset”), and (ii) a Digital Asset exchange platform that allows for the trading of supported Digital Assets for other Digital Assets, accessible at Tresso.com, through our API or mobile application (the “Marketplace”).